 Most certifications will have specialization areas that students can choose from.
 Students typically earn at least one of these certificates, but some choose to earn multiple.
 The majority of employers also prefer to hire applicants who are trained to provide CPR through a Basic Life Support certification.

-Schools for Sonographers in New Hampshire are listed below.
+Resources for Ultrasound Technicians in New Hampshire